 This module is designed to explore and contextualise the use of qualitative research methods based on an understanding of the theoretical philosophical underpinnings of qualitative methodologies.

 You gain an understanding of experimental and observational approaches to research and methods of data collection.
 You focus on statistical techniques available to analyse data, with emphasis on identifying the appropriate test/method and assessing the underlying assumptions associated with it.
 It enables you to critically interpret results and findings.
 If you are involved in the design of investigations and the collection, presentation, analysis and interpretation of quantitative data this module will be of interest to you.

 This module is designed to provide you with an understanding of all the steps necessary to undertake different types of evidence synthesis for clinical research including systematic reviews, meta-analysis, best evidence synthesis or narrative reviews of qualitative or mixed methods research.

-The module is to develop your skills in research project management.
-You learn about the practical, everyday aspects of managing primary (live) research projects in health-related areas.
-You study the principles and practices of effective research project management.
-Research projects typically have three stages: the planning stage, where you refine your methodological approach; the execution (or implementation) stage; and the dissemination stage.
-This module focuses primarily on the execution and dissemination stages.
-You learn about the basics of costing research projects and the importance of staying within budget, how to engage in good ethical practice, some of the issues involved in effectively managing randomised controlled trials (including those relating to safety reporting) and managing sensitive data.
-You also study participant recruitment strategies, compliance with data protection law, the different elements and activities associated with disseminating research findings and working with others.
+This module is focused on learning about the practical, everyday aspects of the management of primary (‘live’) research projects in health-related areas.
+You will be introduced to the principles and practices of effective research project management.
+This module focuses primarily on the second and third stages in the life-cycle of the research project (the execution and dissemination stages).
+You will learn about: the basics of costing research projects, how to engage in good ethical practice, some of the issues involved in the effective management of Randomised Controlled Trials (RCTs) (including those relating to safety reporting) and the good management of sensitive data.
+Other areas covered in the module include: participant recruitment strategies, compliance with data protection law, the different elements and activities associated with dissemination of research findings and working with others.